Reversive/argentum-imgui/README.md

 https://user-images.githubusercontent.com/14043761/159783642-b2689318-f98f-4ae9-b76d-5653b68abda7.mp4
-#### Note: This isn't included in the repository and will never be, do not send me a message asking how to do this, this is only for educational purposes.
+#### DISCLAIMER: Sole purpose of this showcase is giving people insight on how you can interact with the UI, this showcase/feature is not included in the repository and will never be, don't message me asking on how to achieve this.